Louis-Gabriel-TM/computer_science/4_classic_puzzles/README.md

 #### 3. Break It Down

-Explicitly write out the steps you need to take.
+- Explicitly write out the steps you need to take.

-You don't have to write a full pseudo-code, the purpose is to think about a the code before writing it.
+- You don't have to write a full pseudo-code, the purpose is to think about a the code before writing it.

-If you run out of time, you'll have at less a global view of the solution.
-It's particularly useful in the case of a coding interview.
+- If you run out of time, you'll have at less a global view of the solution.
+It's particularly relevant in the case of a coding interview.

 #### 4. Solve or Simplify

+Solve the problem but, if you can't, solve a simpler version of the problem first.

+To simplify:

+- find the core difficulty,
+- temporarily ignore that difficulty,
+- write a simplified solution,
+- then incorporate that difficulty back in.

+In most case, solving the simpler problem helps dealing with the core difficulty.

 #### 5. Look Back and Refactor